-(belonging to the Ferguson series,) outcrop in the area the area surrounding that of augite diorite mass.
-As nonsedimentary these rocks are found neither underground for within the area of augite diorite they will not be discussed further.
+Greenstone, argillite, and argillaceous chert (belonging to the Fergusson series) outcrop in the area surrounding the area of augite diorite outcrops.
+As no sedimentary rocks are found underground within the area of augite diorite they will not be discussed further.